evansims/uximage/README.md

 ## Using It

-1. Include the JS file.
-Derp.
+1. Include the uxImage script in your page.
 2. Add a uxImage element to your HTML.
-See above examples or the demos.
 3. Create a new instance of the uxImage library. ```var demo = new uxImage();```
 4. Run a quick speed test. ```demo.speedTest();``` (It's optional, but it's a good idea.)
 5. Finally, parse your DOM. ```demo.Parse();```
 6. Profit?

-## Strategy

-### Retina Support
+## Questions and Best Practices

+### Where's the Retina/HiDPI support?
-This library follows the strategy put forth by [Thomas Fuch's "Retinafy" book](http://retinafy.me/).
-Basically, you should treat all displays as if they are HiDPI by default and serve up images at double the resolution you intend them to be viewed at on the page (just as you would with "@2X" CSS hacks.)

-The trick is heavily compressing your images.
-Because your browser is automatically resampling these images as they're downscaled, compression artifacts disappear in the antialiasing.
-The images look just as good as uncompressed copies, but you'll shave 50% or more off the file sizes.
-That's a lot of bandwidth savings.
+@1x is dead.
+92.8% of all mobile screens are @1.5x or higher.
+This library follows a strategy put forth by [Thomas Fuch's "Retinafy" book](http://retinafy.me/) Simply: You should treat all displays as if they are HiDPI, because most will be.
+Serve up images at roughly twice the resolution you intend them to be viewed at, but apply high levels of compression to those images.
+Browsers automatically resample and antialias images as they're downscaled, so compression artifacts disappear in the process. **The images will look just as good as uncompressed copies** but **you'll be shaving 50% or more off your downloaded file sizes**.
+That's a lot of bandwidth savings, and a huge win for users -- especially those on mobile.

-I recommend exporting your JPGs at 30% quality and WebPs at 60%.
 All of the demos provided use this approach so you can try it for yourself.

++ I recommend exporting your JPGs at 30% quality and WebPs at 60%, but you'll want to experiment for yourself.
++ 512px, 1024px, 2048px and 3072px are a good baseline for image sizes.

 Keep in mind the Mobile WebKit has some [unique issues](http://duncandavidson.com/blog/2012/03/webkit_retina_bug/) with image sizes.

+### What about dynamically inserted uxImagse?
+You can pass a DOMElement to the uxImage.Parse() function to only parse images within a container.
+After writing your markup to the DOM, just fire that off.

+### I'd like to see feature X
+My goal is to keep uxImage as lightweight and agile as possible, but I am open to ideas.
+Open a GitHub issue and we'll talk it out.